mozilla/infernyx/README.md

 If it isn't a history tile (i.e. it is a directory tile), this key is not included in the tile object.

 ### pin
-Value: Boolean
+Value: Integer
 Status about this tile

-If this tile is pinned in firefox, the value of this key will be `true`. otherwise it won't be included in the tile object.
+If this tile is pinned in firefox, the value of this key will be `1`. otherwise it won't be included in the tile object.

 ### pos
 Value: Integer